LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

   A trigger Lara stands on fires every frame, so this happens only for a cutscene that has not run yet and while none is playing.
-Asking counts as running it, whatever came of it, so the same handler is not asked again on the next frame.
+Asking counts as running it, however it ended, so the same handler is not asked again on the next frame.
 Clear the mark with [`trx.cutscenes.set_played`](CUTSCENES.md#cutscenes.set_played) to hear about one again.